fabianbuechler/wordpress-container/README.md

     MYSQL_DATABASE=u987654
     ```

-2. Create a file `mysql.cnf` in this directory, that contains the MySQL
+    Also, create a file `mysql.cnf` in this directory, that contains the MySQL
     database user and password like:

     ```ini